0deadLock0/Assembler/README.md

 *No support for names with underscores or any other character which is not support by language(mentioned above)

 RECOGNISED OPCODES:
-Machine/Object Opcode			              Meaning			         Assembly Opcode
+Machine/Object OpCode						Meaning								Assembly Opcode
 	0000				Clear accumulator										CLA
 	0001				Load into accumulator from address								LAC 0010				Store accumulator contents into address								SAC 0011				Add address contents to accumulator contents							ADD 0100				Subtract address contents from accumulator contents						SUB 0101				Branch to address if accumulator contains zero							BRZ 0110				Branch to address if accumulator contains negative value					BRN 0111				Branch to address if accumulator contains positive value					BRP 1000				Read from terminal and put in address								INP 1001				Display value in address on terminal								DSP 1010				Multiply accumulator and address contents							MUL 1011				Divide accumulator contents by address content.
 Quotient in R1 and remainder in R2		DIV 1100				Stop execution											STP

 VARRIABLES USAGE:
 *Varriable is assumed to be declared when either INP or SAC is attached to it in the same line for the time